My database isn’t that big so this might get slower when your database gets bigger and bigger..

 Reading I Are Diver’s article on dry gloves got my wondering, why do I… keep torturing myself with cold hands?
 When you are thinking about your cold hands on a dive you are NOT thinking about the diving and your surrounding.. you are sinking.. (click to understand)

 I do not easily ask for advice about diving gear because it has come to my attention in the diving world that every diver thinks his setup is the best.
 So I went out on investigation myself.
 Since I wear an O’Three Ri 1-100 Drysuit which I bought with Passioned Divers the search is even more complex because it has neoprene wrist seals and (mostly) all dry gloves systems make use of an o-ring that fits on a latex seal.
 So I will probably have to add latex seals over my neoprene seals just to attach the locking system.
 Only northern diver seems to have a way to directly attach to neoprene seals.
 But there is a good side on having an extra seal over the neoprene one and that’s while diving in warmer water I can just leave the dry gloves in the car since the original neoprene seal are still functional.

-So now my mind is set, the KUBI’s are ordered, the suit is scheduled to go in with Nico from XploreDiving next Tuesday.
+So now my mind is set, the KUBI’s are ordered, the suit is scheduled to go in for an extra latex seal next Tuesday.